-Key Audit Matter(s) (KAM) AC commentary on the KAM(s), how the n Impairment of non-financial assets, including goodwill The AC reviewed Management's approx focusing on those cash generating units impairment, and the key assumptions us macroeconomic outlook and other key o The value-in-use is highly dependent or relating to the COVID-19 pandemic as in considered recent analyst market repor- outlook of the industries in which the CO The AC considered the findings of the e of valuation methodologies and the und value-in-use of the CGUs.
-The AC was satisfied with the impairme the impairment recorded by Manageme
+Key Audit Matter(s) (KAM) AC commentary on the KAM(s), how the matter(s) was/were reviewed and what decision(s) was/were taken Impairment of non-financial assets, including goodwill The AC reviewed Management's approach and methodology applied in the impairment assessment, focusing on those cash generating units (CGUs) with goodwill and CGUs with indicators of impairment, and the key assumptions used in the determination of their value-in-use, including the macroeconomic outlook and other key drivers of cash flow projections.
+The value-in-use is highly dependent on the forecasted cashflows as well as recovery assumptions relating to the COVID-19 pandemic as international and regional flights resume.
+The AC also considered recent analyst market reports to obtain an understanding of the actual growth rates and outlook of the industries in which the CGUs operate.
+The AC considered the findings of the external auditors, including their assessment of the suitability of valuation methodologies and the underlying key assumptions applied in the determination of the value-in-use of the CGUs.
+The AC was satisfied with the impairment review process, the approach and methodology used, and the impairment recorded by Management during the financial year.